-If you have found your way here, it’s likely because you, someone in your life, or individuals/groups you work with are navigating important life transitions.
-Whether you are moving half-way across the globe, considering a career change or moving on from a relationship while abroad, it is my firm belief that, with the right tools and supports, any move can be a great move.
+If you’ve found your way here, it’s likely because you, someone in your life, or someone you work with are going through an important life transition.
+Whether you’re moving half-way across the globe, considering a career change or moving on from a relationship while abroad, with the right tools and support, any move can be a great move.

 A seasoned expat, researcher and writer, in 2018 I followed my passion and published my book, A Great Move: Surviving and Thriving in Your Expat Assignment.
 I launched this website to provide a hub of information and resources for expats going through transition and the organizations and service-providers who support them.

 Along with writing and blogging, I provide transition coaching services to expats and globally mobile professionals at various stages of their great moves.
-I also work with and partner with employers, HR solutions providers, relocation services and many other organizations in the expat ecosystem.
+I also work and partner with employers, HR solutions providers, relocation services and many other organizations in the expat ecosystem.
 My services include coaching, training, custom workshops, guest writing/blogging and public speaking.
 As I have dedicated years to research and practice in this area, I love sharing what I know with others in the field at industry forums.
 I am a Certified Professional Co-Active coach (CPCC) trained at the Coaches Training Institute (CTI), a member of the International Coach Federation (ICF) and a member of Families in Global Transition (FIGT).

 A Bit of Background…